Davis & Elkins College: Affiliated programs

 The Augusta Heritage Center, formerly part of Davis & Elkins College, provides instruction and performances, folklife programs, and a home for significant collections of field recordings, oral histories, photographs, instruments, and Appalachian art.

 Augusta Heritage Center is best known for intensive week-long workshops that attract several hundred participants annually.
 Thousands more attend its public concerts, dances, and festivals.
 Augusta's full-time staff, plus volunteers, seasonal staff, and work-study students, produce a variety of workshops.
 These world-renowned workshops and festivals have brought together master artists, musicians, dancers, craftspeople, and enthusiasts of all ages.

+As of the summer of 2026, Augusta Heritage Center festivals no longer take place on the campus of Davis & Elkins College.